mlabonne/llm-course/README.md

 Pre-trained models like BERT, GPT-2, and T5 are powerful tools that can handle tasks like sequence classification, text generation, text summarization, and question answering.

-- **BERT**: Understand the architecture of BERT, including the concept of bidirectional training, which distinguishes it from previous models.
+- **BERT**: Understand BERT's architecture, including the concept of bidirectional training, which distinguishes it from previous models.
 Learn about fine-tuning BERT for tasks like sequence classification, named entity recognition, and question answering.
 - **GPT-2**: Understand GPT-2's decoder-only architecture and its pre-training objective.
 Learn to use it for text generation.
 - **T5**: the T5 model is a highly versatile model for tasks ranging from text classification to translation to summarization.
 Understand how to train and use T5 for multiple tasks, and learn about the "prefix-tuning" approach used with T5.
 - **LLM Evaluation**: Learn how to evaluate the performance of these models on your specific task, including appropriate metrics for different tasks such as accuracy, F1 score, BLEU score, or perplexity.